of Kingston Volunteer Fire Company #1

 At last, the big day arrived, and the “machine” (as referred to by Secretary H. Lloyd Haupt) was delivered to Kingston by railroad car on June 11, 1924.
 The first drill with the new truck was held on June 19 at the Gulick’s Barn, and the minutes note “it was greatly enjoyed by all.”

 As the year progressed more equipment was purchased and additional members joined the ranks.
 In all, the names of 62 men would be on the rolls by the time Charter Membership was officially closed.

 And so begins the history of The Kingston Volunteer Fire Company Number 1.

 March 6 also marked the official adoption of the name of the fire company.
 The original motion was to adopt the name “The Kingston Fire Company,” but after considerable discussion a motion passed to adopt the name “The Kingston Volunteer Fire Company Number 1.”

 The men were very busy during the first month as they would meet again on March 20th.
 They accomplished a lot in those few short weeks.

-The organization of the fire company was really taking shape by this meeting.
+The organization of the fire company was really taking shape by the April 3rd meeting.
 A contact with local Attorney Vandewater had already started the process to incorporate the newly formed organization.
 The recommendation of Attorney Vandewater was to elect three individuals to the office of Trustee.

 Chief Shaw suggested at the April 17 meeting that four hand fire extinguishers be installed in strategic locations throughout the town.
 Chief Shaw obtained approval of the property owners in advance of the meeting, and the members approved the suggested placement of the fire extinguishers: